 >I speak my truth with love, taking a stand for myself, my beliefs, my vision.
 I remember my voice matters!

-2020 update: If you are experiencing frequent microaggressions, “death by a thousand cuts”, you may have to choose when to speak up, asking yourself these questions from Dr. Nadal’s Guide to Responding to Microaggressions:which country leaders also face when threatened by aggressions:
+Update: If you are experiencing frequent microaggressions, “death by a thousand cuts”, you may have to choose when to speak up, asking yourself these questions from Dr. Nadal’s Guide to Responding to Microaggressions:which country leaders also face when threatened by aggressions:

-If I respond, could my physical safety be in danger?
+If I respond, could my/our physical safety be in danger?

-If I respond, will the person become defensive and will this lead to an argument?
+If I respond, will the person become defensive and will this lead to an argument, further conflict?

-If I respond, how will this affect my relationship with this person (e.g., co-worker, family member, etc.)
+If I respond, how will this affect my relationship with this person (or entity) (e.g., co-worker, family member, etc.)

 If I don’t respond, will I regret not saying something?